The Meaning of Numbers: The Number 400

 Persian King Cyrus allows captive Jews to return to Jerusalem and rebuild the temple destroyed by the Babylonians.
 According to the Bible, after God's temple is rebuilt, it is rededicated with an offering of 400 lambs and a number of other beasts (Ezra 6).

 Abraham's wife Sarah is the only woman in Scripture where her age at death is stated (Genesis 23:1).
-When she dies at age 127 Abraham buys a cave in Machpelah (Hebron) for four hundred shekels of silver (verses 3 - 20).
+Abraham, when she dies at the age 127, buys a cave in Machpelah (Hebron) and the land surrounding it for 400 shekels of silver.
 He then uses the cave as a burial location for his beloved wife.

 Four hundred thousand (400 x 1,000) Israelites show up at Mizpeh upon hearing of a vile crime committed by some men whom the tribe of Benjamin refuses to release for punishment (Judges 19, 20).